-This Brisbane Kitchen Renovation in New Farm features an illuminated dining table made from Caesarstone’s Concetto.
+This Kitchen Design and Renovation in New Farm features an illuminated dining table made from Caesarstone’s Concetto.
 This challenging Kitchen Design by Sublime Architectural Interiors blends modern interiors with turn of the century architecture.

 Using both neutral tones and strong natural elements ensures the external design of the home does not overshadow the interior.
 This modern design can be applied to create airy, open plan spaces that reflect how we live today.Another key feature in this Brisbane Kitchen Renovation in New Farm is the integration of all the spaces.
 The wall that separates the ancillary spaces of the powder room and pantry from the kitchen is clad in textured laminate.
 The doors to enter these spaces are designed to sit flush with the surrounding panels so they conceal the opens.
 On this wall also sits the Liebher fridge that is integrated as well as the wine and beverage centre which acts as a bar.